Is your pooch constantly on patrol for pests? He might just be a ratter dog.

 - They can be somewhat independent.
 While many of these pups look like a loving lapdog, terriers are natural workers.
 Most ratter dogs won’t mind hanging out with you after a long day of play, but they aren’t always the most cuddly characters out there.

 - Ratter dogs can be big barkers.
-These pups are typically pretty vocal since these historical hunters would sometimes work underground.
+Ratter dog breeds tend to be very vocal since these historical hunters would sometimes work underground, and required barking to better communicate with their handlers up above.
 Your ratter pooch is sure to let you know how he feels on a regular basis.

 Things to Think About When Getting a Ratter Dog